Mozart: Piano Concerto No. 25 [Hannes Minnaar]

 Accompanied by the Philharmonie Zuidnederland (South Netherlands Philharmonic), the Dutch classical pianist Hannes Minnaar performs Wolfgang Amadeus Mozart’s Piano Concerto No. 25 in C major, K. 503.
 Conductor: Duncan Ward.
 Recorded on May 28, 2023, at the Het Concertgebouw in Amsterdam.

 During the global pandemic’s enforced hiatus, Minnaar turned to Bach’s Goldberg Variations for comfort and inspiration.
 He embarked on a concert tour across Holland’s magnificent churches and recorded this iconic piece.
-Minnaar also recorded Nox, a recital disc centered on a nighttime theme (comprising pieces by Schumann, Ravel and a commissioned cycle by Robert Zuidam) that garnered rave reviews in the Dutch press.
+Minnaar also recorded Nox, a recital disc centered on a nighttime theme (comprising pieces by Schumann, Ravel, and a commissioned cycle by Robert Zuidam) that garnered rave reviews in the Dutch press.

 A central part of Minnaar’s musical identity is his collaboration with the Van Baerle Trio, co-founded with violinist Maria Milstein and cellist Gideon den Herder in 2004.
 Recognized as ECHO Rising Stars in 2013-14, courtesy of a nomination from Amsterdam’s Concertgebouw, the trio has released all of Beethoven’s works for piano trio, including the Triple Concerto, performed with the Residentie Orchestra under Jan Willem de Vriend’s direction.